 The Institute has developed a policy for the collegial evaluation of teaching, undertaken yearly.

-Annual reports for each faculty member are due in April for every academic year and can be found at this website.
+Annual reports for each full-time faculty member are due in May for every academic year and can be found at this website.
 You will need to use your uwnetid to access the link on this website.

 7. Wish someone had told me these things before

 Make up testing is available on request by the faculty.
 You do have to make arrangements early and fill up some forms.
 Follow the link to get more details. http://www.tacoma.uw.edu/oue-intranet/makeup-testing-faculty-instructions

 View your class list, look at the mug shots of students, submit grades, access your schedule, order textbooks, submit grades at https://my.uw.edu/